 When multiple paths exist between two switches on a network, and there is no spanning tree protocol between both, a Layer 2 loop occurs.
 A Layer 2 loop can result in three primary issues:

 - Multiple frame transmission

 MAC Database Instability (Layer 1 Redundancy)

-Ethernet frames require a mechanism to block continued propagation of broadcast frames on a switched network.
+Ethernet frames require a mechanism to block the continued propagation of broadcast frames on a switched network.
 The Ethernet frames propagate between switches endlessly, or until a link is disrupted and breaks the loop because the Ethernet frames have no TTL value in their frame headers.
 This nonstop propagation between switches can result in MAC database instability.

-The MAC Address instability occurs due to broadcast frames forwarding which forwarded out to all switch ports, except the original ingress port.
+The MAC Address instability occurs due to broadcast frames forwarding which is forwarded out to all switch ports, except the original ingress port.
 The broadcast ensures that all devices in a broadcast domain can receive the frame.

-So, if there is a redundant network path between networks switches which cause an endless loop result.
+So, if there is a redundant network path between networks switches that cause an endless loop result.
 When a loop occurs, it is possible for the MAC address table on a switch to constantly change with the updates from the broadcast frames, which results in MAC database instability.

 - When PC1 sends a broadcast frame to Switch-1.
 Switch-1 will receive the broadcast frame on F0/1.
 When Switch-1 receives the broadcast frame, it updates its MAC address table that PC1 is available on port F0/1.